microsoft/vscode-docs/docs/devcontainers/create-dev-container.md

 ![Select Docker Compose File](images/create-dev-container/select-docker-compose.png)

 You'll be asked to either select an existing Docker Compose file (if one exists), or pick a pre-defined container configuration from our [first-party and community index](https://containers.dev/templates) in a filterable list sorted based on your folder's contents.
-Many of these "dev container Templates" use a Dockerfile, so select one of the following Templates as a starting point for Docker Compose:
+You may choose to select one of the following Templates as a starting point for Docker Compose:

 * [Existing Docker Compose](https://github.com/devcontainers/templates/tree/main/src/docker-existing-docker-compose)
 * [Node.js & MongoDB](https://github.com/devcontainers/templates/tree/main/src/javascript-node-mongo)